02prem/its-a-fraud-ML-project/README.md

 To run the pre-processing file: python pre-processing.py

 ### Run the models
+The model are available om the 'model' folder.
+Python files of different algorithms can be downloaded.
-You can run any model you want to, but make sure you give the correct path for the csv files while reading them.
+You can run any model you want to, but make sure you give the correct path for the csv files while reading and saving them for output csv.
-If you are running xyz model: python xyz.py
+If you are running xyz model: python <filename>.py

 The XGBoost model is giving the highest score